mabrasheva/terraform_actions_azure/README.md

 ﻿# terraform_actions_azure
-Repository part of my education course in SoftUni.
+This repository stores a tasks part of my DevOps education module in Software University.